fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 ### numpy.maximum(与numpy.minimum相反)

 &emsp;&emsp;`numpy.maximum(x1, x2, /, out=None, *, where=True, casting='same_kind', order='K', dtype=None, subok=True[, signature, extobj]) = <ufunc 'maximum'>`: Element-wise `maximum` of array elements.
-&emsp;&emsp;Compare two arrays and returns a new array containing the element-wise maxima.
+&emsp;&emsp;Compare two arrays and returns a new array containing the `element-wise` maxima.
 If one of the elements being compared is a `NaN`, then that element is returned.
 If both elements are `NaNs`, then the first is returned.
 The latter distinction is important for complex `NaNs`, which are defined as at least one of the real or imaginary parts being a `NaN`.
 The net effect is that `NaNs` are propagated.
 Parameters:

 - `x1, x2`: `array_like`.
 The arrays holding the elements to be compared.
 They must have the same shape, or shapes that can be broadcast to a single shape.
 - `out`: `ndarray`, `None`, or `tuple of ndarray` and `None`, optional.
 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
-If not provided or `None`, a freshly-allocated array is returned.
+If not provided or `None`, a `freshly-allocated` array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.
 - `where`: `array_like`, optional.
 Values of `True` indicate to calculate the ufunc at that position, values of `False` indicate to leave the value in the output alone.

 &emsp;&emsp;Returns:

 - `y`: `ndarray` or `scalar`.
-The maximum of `x1` and `x2`, element-wise.
+The maximum of `x1` and `x2`, `element-wise`.
 Returns scalar if both `x1` and `x2` are scalars.

 &emsp;&emsp;Notes: The `maximum` is equivalent to `np.where(x1 >= x2, x1, x2)` when neither `x1` nor `x2` are `nans`, but it is faster and does proper broadcasting.
-&emsp;&emsp;Examples:

 ``` python
 >>> np.maximum([2, 3, 4], [1, 5, 2])